The State Museum at the Heritage Center is temporarily closed for renovation. Watch for the first phase of new exhibits to open in 2014.

 If there is a specific object you would like to see, you may want to call ahead (701.328.2666) to make sure it is available.

 Adaption Gallery: Geologic Time

 Archelon ("ruler turtle”) was a sea turtle that lived during the Cretaceous period, 80 million years ago, and grew as long as 15 feet.
 This skeleton cast will be part of the Underwater World display, and will be joined by other giant sea creatures including Xiaphactinus, a giant squid, and a mosasaur.

 Geologic events on Earth transformed the environment many times.
 Plants and animals were forced to adapt or did not survive the changing climate and landscape.
-From the monstrous sea creatures living in primordial oceans to the rise and extinction of dinosaurs, from tropical swamplands with crocodiles and palm trees to the appearance of mammals at the end of the ice age, this is the fascinating story of life in North Dakota.
+From the monstrous sea creatures living in primordial oceans to the rise and extinction of dinosaurs, from tropical swamplands with crocodiles and palm trees to the appearance of mammals at the end of the ice age, this is the fascinating story of geology and life in North Dakota.

 Become immersed in the underwater world of 80 million years ago, when North Dakota was covered by oceans.
 Discover the prehistoric plants and animals that lived in this underwater terrain.
 Lighting from above will simulate sun on the water’s surface as you wander along the sea floor.

 Step back to the time when dinosaurs ruled.
 See impressive life-sized casts of a Tyrannosaurus rex and a Triceratops engaged in battle.
 View fossils of plants and animals who lived in the lush environment of woodlands, swamps, and ponds.